 Here’s a visual example of a Reel I’ve published…

 The objective isn’t particularly relevant here.
-You could theoretically use several different The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery., assuming your ad could lead to the desired outcome.
+You could theoretically use several different When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More, assuming your ad could lead to the desired outcome.

 The only requirement for this tutorial is that we promote an existing post.